All Episodes

 They sit around kissing our butts on Oscar night as we walk past them on the red carpet.

-They're gonna win an Oscar.
+They're going to win an Oscar.

 Screw that.